Book name: Our Lady of the Snow

 The comments section is open, and I'll be back on Friday.
 Thank you for reading my review of Our Lady of the Snow by Louise Cooper.

-If you’ve enjoyed this review, you might be interested in reading my review of The Last Kashmiri Rose by Barbara Cleverly here.
-Or you might like to take a look at my review of The Magicians’ Guild by Trudi Canavan here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Last Kashmiri Rose by Barbara Cleverly.

-If you fancy something different, you might like to take a chance on my review of Father of the Bride here.
+If you fancy something different, you might like to take a chance on my review of Father of the Bride.